 6. Privacy and Compliance

 MX8 Labs' device intelligence capabilities are implemented with privacy by design.
 All fingerprinting occurs through standard browser APIs that do not trigger permission prompts or alter the user experience.
-No personally identifiable information (PII) is collected or stored in the fingerprinting process - device signals are hashed into anonymous identifiers that cannot be reverse-engineered to identify an individual.
+The fingerprinting process is not designed to collect directly identifying information about a respondent: device signals are hashed into identifiers intended to be used only for deduplication and fraud prevention.

 The platform's data handling practices are designed to comply with applicable privacy regulations including GDPR and CCPA.
 Fingerprinting is used exclusively for security and fraud prevention purposes, and respondent data is processed in accordance with MX8 Labs' published privacy policy.